ChrisPritchard/FSH/README.md

 By default, FSI will evaluate an interaction and return `unit` if successful.
 In order to make interactions useful as the first token of a piped expression, after an interaction is evaluated FSH will attempt to evaluate the expression 'it' and send its value on to the next token (or console out, if the last expression).

 If this evaluation fails, then an empty string is passed along.
-Otherwise, if found, then it is *set* to "", before the value is passed along.
-This is so that it is cleared in case the use of later interaction doesnt overwrite it.
+Otherwise, if found, then 'it' is *set* to "", before the value is passed along.
+This is so that 'it', is cleared in case the use of later interaction doesn't overwrite it.

 Code is run in [Interactive.fs](/src/Interactive.fs), which wraps FSI.
 For further details please follow the code in there.